ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 1) Scatterplot

 - Encoding: Uses position on a common scale, where the vertical axis represents genre diversity scores and the horizontal axis represents mental health scores.
 - Expressiveness: The scatterplot effectively shows relationships between two continuous variables, making it a good method for correlation analysis.
-The brushing interaction enhances clarity by allowing users to examine specific data points in greater detail.
-- Effectiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
-It provides an intuitive way to assess trends, clusters, and potential outliers.
-The brushing interaction also reveals additional details in a table, helping users interpret individual data points. it is well-suited for understanding how genre diversity relates to mental health conditions.
+Moreover, it adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
+- Effectiveness: It provides an intuitive way to assess trends, clusters, and potential outliers and the position on common scale used for the quantitative attributes help with that.
-- Limitations: It can become cluttered if there are too many data points and the correlation trends may not be immediately clear without additional visual aids like trend lines.
+- Limitations: It can become cluttered if there are too many data points, and the correlation trends may not be immediately clear without additional visual aids like trend lines.
+- Interactivity: The brushing interaction enhances clarity by allowing users to examine specific data points in greater detail.
+It also reveals additional details in a table, helping users interpret individual data points. it is well-suited for understanding how genre diversity relates to mental health conditions.

 2) Heatmap

-- Encoding: Uses area (2D) encoding with shared boundaries, and color encoding to represent correlation strength.
-A filter dropdown allows the selection of different mental health condition scores.
+- Encoding: Uses area (2D) encoding with shared boundaries and color hue encoding to represent correlation strength with correlation text annotation.
-- Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
-It clearly communicates correlation values, as colors make it easy to differentiate strong vs. weak correlations.
+- Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (area, color hue) directly correspond to the data characteristics without unnecessary information.
+It clearly communicates correlation values, as color hues make it easy to differentiate strong vs. weak correlations.
-- Effectiveness: It quickly conveys overall trends and relationships in a compact space and users can easily compare different mental health condition scores via the filter dropdown.
+- Effectiveness: It quickly conveys overall trends and relationships in a compact space.
+The area and color hue are the best channels to encode the information of correlation.
+- Limitations: It is less effective for detailed individual data exploration and can be misleading if small differences in correlation may not be easily differentiated due to color gradients.
+- Interactivity: Users can easily compare different mental health condition scores via the filter dropdown.
 It is also suitable for detecting strong or weak correlations at a glance.
-- Limitations: It is less effective for detailed individual data exploration and can be misleading if small differences in correlation may not be easily differentiated due to color gradients.

 3) Dot Plot

 - Encoding: Uses position on a common scale (vertical for genre diversity scores, horizontal for mental health scores), with hover interactions to show exact values.
 A filter dropdown allows selecting the mental health condition score.
-- Expressiveness: Clearly presents individual data points while reducing clutter compared to a scatterplot.
+- Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color hue) directly correspond to the data characteristics without unnecessary information.
+It clearly presents individual data points while reducing clutter compared to a scatterplot.
-- Effectiveness: It simplifies the visualization by making each data point distinct.
-The hover interactions allow users to see exact values without overwhelming the visualization, and the filtering improves clarity by focusing on specific mental health conditions.
+- Effectiveness: The channels used are the most effective as they help simplify the visualization by making each data point distinct.
 - Limitations: It lacks trend lines or density representation, making the overall correlation patterns harder to interpret.
 It can become difficult to read if there are too many overlapping points.
+- Interactivity:  The hover interactions allow users to see exact values without overwhelming the visualization, and the filtering improves clarity by focusing on specific mental health conditions.

 **High Fidelity Sketch**